 Tomb Raider is directed by Roar Uthaug and stars Alicia Vikander, Dominic West, and Walton Goggins.
 Roar Uthaug is new to the Hollywood scene.
 Prior to Tomb Raider, Uthaug has only been credited with directing foreign Norwegian films.
 The cast however, has been around the block and I expected some decent performances from the core three actors.

 Tomb Raider opens up with a narrated expositional scene.
 During this scene, we learn about some ancient corpse called Himiko.
-This women possesses a deadly power that if unleashed, could wipe out all of humanity.
+This woman possesses a deadly power that if unleashed, could wipe out all of humanity.
 Luckily, Himiko rests within a tomb that resides on an “uninhabitable island” named Yamatai.

 Enter Lara Croft